 Location and Parking

 Ferry Landing Natural Area (Brooksville): Cross the Bagaduce Reversing Falls Bridge on Route 175/176.
 At the stop sign, take a right, following Route 176.
 Follow this for approximately 3 miles, until you come to the intersection that is the center of West Brooksville.
 Take a sharp right onto Ferry Road.
 After 1 mile the road splits.
 Take the right fork, the Jones Point Road.
 The Ferry Landing Natural Area parking area is on the left with a Blue Hill Heritage Trust sign.
-Parking area is limited to 2 vehicles.
+The parking area is limited to 2 vehicles.

 - Please stay on marked trails.